giswqs/geog-312/book/geospatial/get_started.md

 ### 3. Install Geospatial Libraries

 To manage the installation of multiple geospatial libraries more efficiently, we'll use mamba, a faster alternative to conda.
-Install it first, then proceed with the geospatial libraries:
+Install it first, then proceed with the [geospatial](https://geospatial.gishub.org) package, which includes many of the libraries we'll use in this book:

 ```bash
 conda install -c conda-forge mamba